Maritime Glossary

 Deutsch: Umweltverträglichkeit / Español: Sostenibilidad ambiental / Português: Sustentabilidade ambiental / Français: Durabilité environnementale / Italiano: Sostenibilità ambientale

-Environmental Sustainability in the maritime context refers to practices and policies that ensure marine activities do not deplete natural resources or cause long-term harm to the marine environment.
+Environmental Sustainability in the maritime context refers to practices and policies that ensure marine activities do not deplete natural resources or cause long-term Harm to the marine environment.
 It involves managing maritime operations in a way that meets current environmental, social, and economic needs without compromising the ability of future generations to meet their own needs.
 This includes reducing pollution, conserving marine biodiversity, and promoting the efficient use of resources.

 Read more: Environmental Sustainability